kaadash/raspberry-packages/README.md

+# Small script for executing different commands in different terminal tabs
+As arguments pass all commands as you want and hit enter for example:

+bash diffTabCmd.sh ls ps

 # Useful Linux  packages for Raspberry Pi
-Repository contains useful scripts for intsalling/downloading packages for web developers.
+Script contains useful scripts for Raspberry as dev server.

 # It contains:
 * Apache2 server